mikeshtro/homework/src/content/03-content-projection.md

 </mcf-coffee-overview>
 ```

 To do that we use content projection.
+In your component you can use `ng-content` element as a
+placeholder.
+This placeholder will be replaced in runtime by child elements passed through HTML.

 ## Step 1